Ingrid Marsoner - Biography

 She is a frequent guest at famous concert halls and at well-known music festivals all over the world.
 Concert invitations brought her to the Golden Hall of Wiener Musikverein, to the Vienna Konzerthaus, Shanghai Oriental Art Center, the Stefaniensaal in Graz, the Weill Recital Hall at Carnegie Hall, the Large salon ORF, the Merkin Hall in New York, the Kiew Philharmonic Hall or the Cultural Center Chicago, to the Vienna Festival, the Merano Music Festival, the Styriarte, the Carinthian Summer, to“Rarities of Piano Music” in Husum, the Bravissimo Festival in Guatemala City, the Music Summer in Millstatt, the Hohenloher Kultursommer, the International Brahms-Festival, the Tyrol Eastern Festival, the Downers Grove Music Festival, the Dame Myra Hess Memorial Concert Series in Chicago or the Philharmonic Society Gibraltar, just to mention a few.

-Ingrid Marsoner has performed as a soloist togehter with numerous orchestras and conductors, including the Wiener Symphoniker under Philippe Jordan, the ORF Radio Symphony Orchestra under Cornelius Meister, the Biel Symphony Orchestra under Thomas Roesner, the Philharmonic Orchestra of Ukraine under Mykola Dyadyura, by invitation from Fabio Luisi, the Graz Symphony Orchestra and many others.
+Ingrid Marsoner has performed as a soloist togehter with numerous orchestras and conductors, including the Wiener Symphoniker under Philippe Jordan, the ORF Radio Symphony Orchestra under Cornelius Meister, the Biel Symphony Orchestra under Thomas Roesner, the Symphony Orchestra of the National Philharmonic of Ukraine under Mykola Dyadyura, by invitation from Fabio Luisi, the Graz Symphony Orchestra, the Sinfonia Classica di Guatemala City and many others.

-Moreover, Ingrid Marsoner is an enthusiastic chamber musician and she has performed several recitals together with star actor Klaus Maria Brandauer.
+Moreover, Ingrid Marsoner is an enthusiastic chamber musician and performed with famous instrumentalists such as the Franz Schubert Quartett, Kit Armstrong, Daniel Sepec or Elias Meiri.
+She played several recitals together with star actor Klaus Maria Brandauer.

 Six recordings have appeared with Gramola to great acclaim in the international press: piano sonatas by Franz Schubert, Johann Sebastian Bach´s Goldberg Variations, Ludwig van Beethoven’s Concerto No. 1 in C major and Johann Nepomuk Hummel`s Piano Concerto in A minor, together with the Biel Symphony Orchestra under Thomas Rösner, piano sonatas by Rick LaSalle (*1951), piano works by Wolfgang Amadeus Mozart and finally her most recent CD of late piano sonatas by Ludwig van Beethoven.